Prisjakt/feed-specification/docs/integrations/wocommerce.md

     - Delete Permanently: Completely remove the feed settings and the XML file.

 ### Adding New Feed

 1. Generating Feed

    - Name: Define a name for the feed.
    - Refresh interval: Schedule feed generation for every 24h, 12h, or 1h.

-2. Feed Mapping
+1. Feed Mapping

     Map your product attributes to the Prisjakt shopping attributes.

-    Prisjakt shopping attributes: Lists the Prisjakt attributes.
+    - Prisjakt shopping attributes: Lists the Prisjakt attributes.
-    Prefix/Suffix: Add a value before or after the actual value.
+    - Prefix/Suffix: Add a value before or after the actual value.
-    Value: Fetches data from product details.
+    - Value: Fetches data from product details.

     Actions

-    Add Field Mapping: Add fields from a predefined list.
+    - Add Field Mapping: Add fields from a predefined list.
-    Add Custom Field: Define custom fields.
+    - Add Custom Field: Define custom fields.

-3. Feed Filters
+1. Feed Filters

     Fine-tune the products you want in your feed using filters.

-    If: Select the attribute for filtering.
+    - If: Select the attribute for filtering.
-    Condition: Define conditions like contains, equals, etc.
+    - Condition: Define conditions like contains, equals, etc.
-    Value: Set the desired value for the condition.
+    - Value: Set the desired value for the condition.

     Actions

-    Add Filter: Introduce new conditions for filtering products.
+    - Add Filter: Introduce new conditions for filtering products.

-4. Category Mapping
+1. Category Mapping

     Map your product categories with Google categories for better alignment.

 ## Settings

 1. Plugin settings
    - Customize global settings of the plugin.
-2. Extra fields
+1. Extra fields
    - Introduce additional fields in the product edit view, like prisjakt_id.
 This works for both simple and variable products.
-3. Plugin System Check
+1. Plugin System Check
    - Review system requirements and make any necessary improvements to your server as per the suggestions.

-## Final Notes
+## Support and Feedback

+If you encounter any challenges, have questions, or wish to share insights on the WooCommerce plugin installation, don't hesitate to connect with us at `support@prisjakt.nu`.